 Green Party candidate for Governor and Lt.
 Governor Madelyn Hoffman and Heather Warburton also issued a letter supporting the gifting companies.

-The underground market often supplies many who cannot afford the steep prices of the established medical cannabis dispensaries to treat their medical conditions.
+The underground market often supplies many who cannot afford the steep prices of the established medical cannabis dispensaries.
+Patients need it to treat their medical conditions.

 There was nothing in the referendum to suggest that the underground market would be allowed to operate in the manner that suited them if it passed.
 It was a referendum to create a fully legal market compliant with regulations.

 “We can do more than complain as New Jersey weaponizes its policing as a hitter enforcement squad for the framework Murphy and company have set up,” Witanek said.

 Witanek hopes to build unity and organization capable of defeating an “onslaught.”